National Trust Properties in Edinburgh, Scotland

 Good times don’t always last though, and in the mid 1800s only Edinburgh’s poorest residents lived in the Old Town following the construction of the modern New Town, and Gladstone’s Land sadly fell into disrepair.
 However, National Trust Scotland, just three years after being formed, acquired the building in 1934 as one of its very first projects, rescuing it from demolition.
 Thanks to funds from the organization you are now able to enjoy the property in all its glory, including the winding stone staircases, painted ceilings and hand painted Renaissance interior décor typical of the 1620s.
 Don’t forget to look out for the shellfish in the walls!
 Choose to visit the property at your own pace, or pre-book on a guided tour.

 Please be aware this attraction has no toilets or baby changing facilities.
-The ground floor, which contains the shop, is fully accessible (including for guide dogs and well behaved dogs) but the rest of the house is up a steep staircase.
+The ground floor, which contains the shop, is fully accessible (including for guide dogs and well behaved dogs) but the rest of the property is up a steep staircase.

 Located in Charlotte Square, Georgian House is a typical New Town house with grand architecture and paintings by Scottish greats such as Sir Henry Raeburn and provides a gripping insight into the lives of the Lamont family.
 Begin your visit to the property with a video following a day in the life of the family, from those below stairs to the family hosting a lavish dinner party.
 You can then wander at your own pace through the house, visiting the drawing room, dining room and bedrooms, all designed to impress the Lamont’s peers back in the day.
 There is even the chance to dress up as the family would have done and to write with a quill pen.